Here2ServeU/agentic_ai_3_sessions/session1/README.md

-# Agentic AI in DevOps: A 3-Session Bootcamp
+# Agentic AI in DevOps: Session One

 Welcome to the Agentic AI Bootcamp!
 This is a hands-on program designed for complete beginners to learn how to integrate AI into real-world DevOps workflows.